grothkopp/ai-tab-groups/README.md

-# AI Tab Sorter Chrome Extension
+# AI Tab Groups Chrome Extension

 ## Overview
-AI Tab Sorter is a Chrome extension that uses the experimental AI Language Model API to intelligently categorize and group your browser tabs.
+AI Tab Groups is a Chrome extension that uses the experimental AI Language Model API to intelligently categorize and group your browser tabs.

+This extension allows you to automatically group tabs based on their content and purpose, making it easy to manage and access your tabs efficiently.

+When you open a new tab, AI Tab Groups will analyze its content and generate tags that best categorize it.
+It then displays these tags in a floating message box, allowing you to quickly choose the most relevant group.

 ## Prerequisites
 - Chrome Canary browser